Kyle Jacobs (songwriter)

 Kyle Christopher Jacobs (June 26, 1973 – February 17, 2023) was an American country music songwriter, vocalist, guitarist, pianist, as well as a staff writer for Curb Music from 2003 until his death in February 2023.
 Jacobs wrote music on piano and guitar.
-His hometown is Bloomington, Minnesota.
+His hometown was Bloomington, Minnesota.

 Jacobs was the co-writer on Garth Brooks' single, "More Than a Memory", which became the first song to debut at number one on Billboard's Country Singles chart.
 In addition to sharing author rights of Kimberley Locke's Top 10 hit, "8th World Wonder", Jacobs' songs have been recorded by artists such as Trace Adkins, Jo Dee Messina, Craig Morgan, Tim McGraw, Kellie Pickler (his wife), Clay Walker, Kelly Clarkson, Scotty McCreery, and many others.
 Jacobs had also collaborated with top writers and artists, including Darius Rucker, Rachel Thibodeau, and Wynonna.

 Jacobs starred alongside Kellie Pickler in the CMT reality series I Love Kellie Pickler.

 Personal life and death

-On June 23, 2010, country music star Kellie Pickler announced her engagement to Jacobs, who proposed to her after two and a half years of dating on June 15, 2010, her late grandmother's birthday, while on a beach at sunset.
+Country music star Kellie Pickler announced her engagement to Jacobs, who proposed to her after two and a half years of dating, on June 15, 2010, her late grandmother's birthday, while on a beach at sunset.
 Pickler and Jacobs were married on January 1, 2011.
 Jacobs was also part of the founding of UTEC (United Teens Encounter Christ) in the Twin Cities area of Minnesota where he played in the music team.

-Jacobs died of a self-inflicted gunshot wound in Nashville, Tennessee, on February 17, 2023 at age 49.
+Jacobs died from a self-inflicted gunshot wound in Nashville, Tennessee, on February 17, 2023 at age 49.
+A legal dispute is ongoing between his widow and his parents regarding Jacobs' possessions.